 A Ground Based Augmentation System (GBAS) augments the existing Global Positioning System (GPS) used in U.S. airspace by providing corrections to aircraft in the vicinity of an airport in order to improve the accuracy of, and provide integrity for, these aircrafts' GPS navigational position.
 The goal of GBAS implementation is to provide an alternative to the Instrument Landing System (ILS) supporting the full range of approach and landing operations.
 Current non-federal (non-Fed) GBAS installations provide Category I (CAT-I) precision approach service.
-CAT-1 GBAS is referred to internationally as GBAS Approach Service Type-C (GAST-C) (CAT-I minima).
-The Federal Aviation Administration (FAA) work program is now focused on validating standards for a GBAS Approach Service Type-D (GAST-D) (CAT-III minima) service.
-The program currently projects a GAST-D GBAS system can be available in 2018.
+CAT-I precision approach services are enabled by a set of ICAO standards referred to internationally as GBAS Approach Service Type-C (GAST-C).
+The Federal Aviation Administration (FAA) contributed to the validation of ICAO SARPS for GAST-D GBAS, which will enable GBAS approaches to CAT III minima.
+These standards were effective in 2018, and will be the basis for any vendor wishing to pursue FAA System Design Approval for a GAST-D GBAS.

 A GBAS Ground Facility typically has three or more GPS antennas, a central processing system (i.e., a computer), and a VHF Data Broadcast (VDB) transmitter all locally situated on or near an airport.
 GBAS airborne equipment consists of a GPS antenna, a Very High Frequency (VHF) antenna, and associated processing equipment.
 On board the aircraft, GBAS avionics within the Multi-Mode Receiver (MMR) technology allows simultaneous implementation of GPS, GBAS and ILS using common antennas and hardware.
 The GBAS Ground Facility uses the VHF radio link to provide aircraft with GPS corrections, integrity, and approach path information.

 The GBAS, with reference antennas in known surveyed positions, receives signals from GPS satellites.
-The reference receivers measure the time of transmission between the GPS satellite and the reference antenna and determines the distance the signal traveled.
-The GBAS Ground Facility then compares the measured distance with the actual distance based on the broadcast satellite position and the true GPS reference receiver position, and determines the error in the measurement.
+The reference receivers measure the time of transmission between the GPS satellite and the reference antennas to estimate the distance the signal traveled.
+The GBAS Ground Facility then compares the measured/ estimated distance with the actual distance based on the broadcast satellite position and the true GPS reference receiver position, and determines the error in the measurement.
 The average error measured by all operational reference receivers represents the correction term the GBAS avionics needs to apply to the satellite ranges measured by the GBAS avionics.